 New residents may qualify for in-state tuition only after a one-year period of continuous domicile in New Hampshire, i.e., purchasing/renting property, obtaining a N.H. driver's license, vehicle registration and voter registration.
-Any request for a change of residency status must be received in writing in the Admissions Office prior to September 1st for the Fall Semester or January 1st for the Spring Semester.
+Any request for a change of residency status must be received in writing in the Admissions Office prior to September 1st for the Fall Semester, January 1st for the Spring Semester, and June 1st for the Summer Semester.
 See the Admissions Office for details listed in the Community College System of New Hampshire policy manual.